lukebemishprojects/Immaculate/README.md

 }
 ```

-Workflows also define certain shared properties for formatting:
+Workflows also define certain shared properties for formatting.

 ```gradle
 // Allows definition of blocks where Immaculate's formatting is ignored.